For our Privacy Notice – Website User & Marketing, please click here.

 |Breedon Group plc and its subsidiaries, are committed to protecting the privacy and security of your personal information.

-Breedon Group plc has the following wholly owned trading subsidiaries: Breedon Southern Limited, Breedon Northern Limited, Breedon Cement Limited, Breedon Holdings Limited, Breedon Group Services Limited, Lagan Materials Limited, Lagan Asphalt Limited, Whitemountain Quarries Ltd, Alpha Resource Management Ltd, Breedon Cement Ireland Limited, Breedon Employee Services Ireland Limited, Lagan Cement Products Limited, Breedon Brick Limited (together Breedon and each a Breedon Company).
+Breedon Group plc has the following wholly owned trading subsidiaries: Breedon Trading Limited, Breedon Cement Limited, Breedon Holdings Limited, Breedon Group Services Limited, Lagan Materials Limited, Lagan Asphalt Limited, Whitemountain Quarries Ltd, Alpha Resource Management Ltd, Breedon Cement Ireland Limited, Breedon Employee Services Ireland Limited, Breedon Brick Limited (together Breedon and each a Breedon Company).

 This privacy notice describes how we collect and use personal information about you during and after your working relationship with us, in accordance with the General Data Protection Regulation (GDPR).